-On February 17, 2023, the CSRC, released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies, or the Trial Measures, and five supporting guidelines, which will come into effect on March 31, 2023.
+On February 17, 2023, the China Securities Regulatory Commission, or the CSRC, released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies, or the Trial Measures, and five supporting guidelines, which took effect on March 31, 2023.
 Pursuant to the Trial Measures, domestic companies that seek to list overseas, both directly and indirectly, should fulfill the filing procedure and report relevant information to the CSRC.
-If a domestic company fails to complete the filing procedure or conceals any material fact or falsifies any major content in its filing documents, such domestic company may be subject to administrative penalties, such as order to rectify, warnings, fines, and its controlling shareholders, actual controllers, the person directly in charge and other directly liable persons may also be subject to administrative penalties, such as warnings and fines.
+Where a domestic company seeks to conduct indirect overseas offerings and listings, the issuer shall designate a major domestic operating entity.
+This entity shall act as the domestic responsible entity and be responsible for filing with the CSRC.
+If a domestic company fails to complete the filing procedure or conceals any material fact or falsifies any major content in its filing documents, such domestic company may be subject to administrative penalties, such as order to rectify, warnings, fines, and its controlling shareholders, actual controllers, the person directly in charge, and other directly liable persons may also be subject to administrative penalties, such as warnings and fines.
 See "Regulations - Regulations on M&A Rules and Overseas Listings."
-However, since the Trial Measures was newly promulgated, the interpretation, application and enforcement of Trial Measures remain unclear.
-If the filing procedure with the CSRC under the Trial Measures is required for any future offering or any other capital raising activities, it is uncertain whether it would be possible for us or how long it will take us to complete the filing.